iltommi/qdb-documentation/source/api/c.rst

 Adding entries
 --------------

 Each entry is identified by a unique alias.
-See :ref:`aliases` for more information.
+See :ref:`aliases <common.aliases>` for more information.

 The content is a buffer containing arbitrary data.
 You need to specify the size of the content buffer.
 There is no built-in limit on the content's size; you just need to ensure you have enough free memory to allocate it at least once on the client side and on the server side.